endymion1818/deliciousreverie-2023/src/pages/posts/managing-quality-across-different-codebases.md

 ## Rationale

-I have tried to answer the question "Why does this Document Exist?" and clarified why this is a helpful document to maintain.
+I have tried to answer the question "Why does this document exist?" and clarified why this is a helpful document to maintain.

 > This should be a living document that helps chart the progress and objectives for JavaScript concerns at [company name].